Prayer Before Placing the Ashes at Midnight by the Esteemed Tzaddik Rabbi

-For then Hashem enters at midnight into the Garden of Eden, which is created through learning Torah for its own sake.
-Through the ash placed beforehand on the forehead, all the harsh judgments are sweetened, which are all the desires I stumbled into during the past day.
-Only through this can one merit to join with Hashem in the Garden of Eden that night.
-Then one merits that a thread of kindness is drawn throughout the day, which is the Torah for its own sake, as our Rebbe writes in Torah 3, that whoever rises at midnight merits to learn Gemara for its own sake and Torah for its own sake, and merits the sound of the melody from the strings of the cherubim, the secret of the two Messiahs, Mashiach ben Yosef and Mashiach ben David.
-Then he merits to be included in the two Messiahs, Mashiach ben Yosef and Mashiach ben David, 2+ gematria and Torah for its own sake.
+For then, Hashem enters at midnight into the Garden of Eden, which is created through the study of Torah for its own sake and through the ashes that one places beforehand on the forehead.
+Through this, all the 280 (Par) judgments—which are all the desires I have stumbled into throughout the past day—are sweetened.
+Only through this does one merit to join together with Hashem in the Garden of Eden on that night.
+Then, one merits to have a thread of kindness drawn out all day, which is Torah for its own sake, just as Rebbe Nachman writes in Torah 3: that anyone who rises at midnight merits to study Gemara for its own sake and Torah for its own sake, and merits to hear the sound of the melody from the two Cherubim—the secret of the two Mashiachs: Mashiach ben Yosef and Mashiach ben David.
+Then he merits to be included in the two Mashiachs, Mashiach ben Yosef and Mashiach ben David (plus 2), which is the Gematria of Torah for its own sake.

 992